Found October 26, 2011 on

 concern for possible injury and/or anger at coach John Tortorella for possibly

 benching the star winger.
-Luckily it

 appears that neither of those was the case.